GIScience/gis-training-resource-center/content/Modul_6/en_qgis_data_analysis_theorie.md

     * You can create charts from the attribute table
     * You can look for patterns, averages, outliers

-~~(* The purpose of spatial analysis in humanitarian IM is usually to describe a changing situation or toorient people to a new crisis)~~

 We are usually looking for ways to __describe__ our data to an audience in some ways.
 Sometimes spatial analysis will be used to provide recommendations for activities.
+Considering the amount of data available online, it is always important to take a step back and gain perspective when facing this knowledge, these capacities, as well as the data itself before rushing in to manipulate it:
+* Reliability: Can I trust this data?
+* Interest: Do I need this data?
+* Usage: Am I able to use this data?
+* Comprehensiveness: Is this data complete?
+* Date: How old is this data?
+* Sensitivity: Is this data sensitive?

 > Insert Map example?